How to check if an email is phishing

 Can a phishing email come from a real-looking address?

 Yes.
 Display names can be spoofed, domains can be lookalikes, and compromised accounts can send real emails.
-Check links, requests, and context.
+Check the links, the requests, and the context, not just the sender name.

 Is it safe to open a phishing email?